mletic/clacolasi/README.md

 Runs a server to locally preview the production build.

 If you don't use `yarn dev`, you likely would want to use `yarn build` and `yarn preview` together.

-## Learn More

-You can learn more about [setting up a React app with Vite](https://react.dev/learn/add-react-to-an-existing-project) and on the official [Vite webiste](https://vitejs.dev/guide/).

-To learn React, check out the [React documentation](https://react.dev/).

-# Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned